startupjs/startupjs/README.md

     yarn start
     ```

-    Open `http://localhost:3000` and you should see your app.
+4. Open `http://localhost:3000` and start developing!

-4. You can quickly exec into the running container from another terminal window using:
+5. When you want to open an additional terminal window, you can quickly exec into the running container using:

     ```
     ./docker exec